Why did Apple buy Shazam? Here are five potential (and particularly good) reasons

 If this sounds like old news, you might be confusing it for when Apple originally announced its intent to buy the platform, or when Apple integrated Shazam into Siri, allowing users to ask “Hey Siri, what song is this?” – which, admittedly, was a big deal.

-But a partnership is different than the full-out acquisition: Clearly Apple has bigger plans for Shazam ... as its $400 million dollar buyout might suggest.
+But a partnership is different than the full-out acquisition: clearly Apple has bigger plans for Shazam ... as its $400 million buyout might suggest.

 What tangible benefits can a complete Shazam acquisition bring?
 They're a bit more mysterious.